brichbourg/Multi-Tier-App-Demo/README.md

 	        DirectoryIndex index.py
 	</Directory>
 	AddHandler cgi-script .py

+Change the default `DocumentRoot /var/www/html` to `DocumentRoot /var/www/html/appdemo`.
+If you don't want to do this, you can always leave it out and access the app via `http://serveraddress/appdemo` if you would rather do that.

 Here is what the whole `000-default.conf` file should look like (with the #comments removed):